mikaelrepo/packer-vmware/README.md

     communicator_port    = 5985
     communicator_timeout = "2h"

-To avoid exposing sensitive information, define variables as local environment variables.
+To avoid exposing sensitive information, one can define variables as local environment variables.
 This prevents them from being inadvertently pushed to a git repo.

 ```sh
 export PKR_VAR_vsphere_password=mySecretPass